 HRI- HIST Research Group

-HRI- HIST will advance research in the area of implementation science and the systematic uptake of evidence-based interventions with technology to enhance implementations of interventions into practice and policy.
+HRI- HIST will advance research in the area of implementation science and the systematic uptake of evidence-based, technology-enhanced interventions into practice and policy.

 A critical issue in health today is the gap between what we know can optimize health and health care and that which is implemented in everyday practice.
 Implementation science seeks to address this gap by understanding how best to ensure that evidence-based strategies to improve health are effectively delivered in clinical and public health practice.